Eppu/lambda-layer-cdk-starter/README.md

 - `cdk deploy` deploy this stack to your default AWS account/region
 - `cdk diff` compare deployed stack with current state
 - `cdk synth` emits the synthesized CloudFormation template

+## Testing locally with SAM

+The Lambda functions can be invoked locally using SAM.